HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 Scientific Notation
 +++++++++++++++++++

-When dealing with very small or very large numbers (think size of an atom, or a galaxy) the notation above is inconvenient.
+When dealing with very small or very large numbers (think the size of an atom or of a galaxy) the notation above is inconvenient.
 These are more commonly expressed in scientific notation; for instance, 1.234*10\ :sup:`-9` is preferable to 0.000000001234.

 Naturally, in SpeedCrunch this could be written as ``1.234*10^-9``, but there's also a shorthand notation: ``1.234e-9``.
 Here, the ``e`` represents ``*10^``, but it is considered a part of the number literal and treated with higher precedence.
 For example, ``1e2^3`` is equivalent to ``(1e2)^3 = 100^3``.
 The scale of a number (sometimes called its exponent) always begins with the scale character ``E`` or ``e`` followed by a signed integer.
 So ``e+10``, ``e-4``, ``E-0`` are all valid scale expressions.
 If the sign is '+', you may simply omit it: ``e0``, ``E10``.
 The significand (i.e. the part preceding the exponent) is required; exactly one exponent must be specified.